intentionet/test-pyramid/README.md

 - The `test_suite` folder has the tests, written as pytest modules.
 - The `snapshot` folder has the network snapshot that is used in the tests.
-- The `SoT` folder represents a mock source of truth for the network. `test-suite/sot_utils.py` makes this and other information available to the tests.
+- The `SoT` folder represents a mock source of truth for the network.
+- `test-suite/sot_utils.py` makes this information available to the tests.
+If you are adapting this test suite for your network, start by modifying this script to use your actual SoT.